-A resident deer license is $44.90 and a non-resident is $434.30.
+A resident deer license is $44.90, and a non-resident is $434.30.
 However, if you're looking to get more bang for your buck (pun intended), Washington does sell combo license packages.
 A deer/elk/small game package is $835.80 for non-residents.
-They also have a deer/elk/bear/cougar/small game license for just a little bit more, $956.80.
+They also have a deer/elk/bear/cougar/small game license for a little more, $956.80.

-Again, it seems there are fewer guides to be had in Washington, so you'll probably be looking at DIY style hunt.
-There are hundreds of thousands of acres of public opportunities around Olympic National Forest for anyone looking for a real challenge.
-The hunting isn't easy, but hunters willing to work for it see great success there.
+Again, there are fewer guides in Washington, so you'll probably be looking at a DIY-style hunt.
+There are hundreds of thousands of acres of public opportunities around the Olympic National Forest for anyone looking for a real challenge.
+Hunting isn't easy, but hunters willing to work for it see great success there.

-The last frontier is generally considered THE place to go for the blacktail hunting experience of a lifetime.
-Especially southeast Alaska.
-The good news is, it's easy to get a hunting license and tags.
+The last frontier is generally considered THE place to go for the blacktail deer hunting experience of a lifetime--especially southeast Alaska.
+The good news is it's easy to get a hunting license and tags.
 The prices are even reasonable compared to some other states.
 Expect to pay $160 for a non-resident annual hunting license and an additional $300 for the deer tag.

-But Alaska is loaded with awesome hunting opportunities for blacktail, especially on Kodiak and Prince of Wales Islands.
-You will probably want to hire a guide to help you find the deer.
-While there are plenty to be had, their services aren't cheap.
+But Alaska is loaded with extraordinary hunting opportunities for black-tail, especially on Kodiak and Prince of Wales Islands.
+You may want to hire a guide to help you find the deer.
+While there is plenty to be had, their services aren't cheap.
 Expect to pay $3,000-6,000 a person for guide services.
-Keep in mind that price doesn't include your licenses, flights and tips for your guide.
+Remember that price doesn't include your licenses, flights, and tips for your guide.

-When you pay for an Alaskan blacktail hunt, you're paying for a hunting experience.
-The deer hunt is thrilling enough, but you'll be hunting in an incredibly beautiful place that will help make memories to last a lifetime.
-Another bonus is that you can often get more than one tag in Alaska, so you can really get your money's worth out of this hunt.
-You can often combine the hunt for blacktail with a little waterfowl hunting while you are there too.
+When you pay for an Alaskan black-tail hunt, you're paying for a hunting experience.
+The deer hunt is thrilling enough, but you'll be hunting in a lovely place that will help make memories last a lifetime.
+Another bonus is that you can often get more than one tag in Alaska to get your money's worth out of this hunt.
+You can often combine the hunt for black-tail with a bit of waterfowl hunting while you are there too.